htcondor/htcondor/docs/version-history/upgrading-from-23-0-to-24-0-versions.rst

 - On execution points using cgroups, jobs can only see GPUs that have been assigned to that job.

-- DAGMan can now produce job credentials when submitting host directly to the *condor_schedd*.
+- DAGMan can now produce job credentials when submitting directly to the *condor_schedd*.
   :jira:`1711`